mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/daemonize.md

 - Run a command as a daemon
 `daemonize {{command}} {{command_arguments}}`

-- Write the pid to the specified file
+- Write the PID to the specified file
 `daemonize -p {{path/to/pidfile}} {{command}} {{command_arguments}}`

 - Use a lock file to ensure that only one instance runs at a time